Tamainu-pō: Flight to Pokohuka

-One day, when the young men were playing teka (a form of darts) with his friends, one of the darts fell into a kumara pit and Tamainu-pō went to collect it.
+One day, when the young man was playing teka (a form of darts) with his friends, one of the darts fell into a kumara pit and Tamainu-pō went to collect it.
 There he found his sister-in-law, wife of his elder brother, Taiko.
 The lady called him down into the pit, revealed the dart held between her thighs, and when Tamainu-pō went to take it, she had sex with him.

 Taiko was out fishing, but he found out about the adultery, because his fish hook had been fouled and one of the feathers from Tamainu-pō's cloak was left in the kumara pit.
 Taiko confronted Tamainu-pō in the gardens, attacking him with his koikoi spear, but Tamainu-pō parried with his digging stick, until their mother Whaea-tāpoko arrived and broke up the fight.

 Tamainu-pō fled to the harbour, where one of his elderly relatives was carving a canoe.
 The elder hid him under the canoe and because a canoe under construction is tapu, the party pursuing Tamainu-pō did not check underneath it and took the elder's word that he had not seen Tamainu-pō.

 Tamainu-pō crossed the harbour to Te Taharoa, where an elder sung a karakia over him and sent him along a ridge of Mount Pirongia, saying that he would know he was safe when a storm came upon him.
 Tamainu-pō followed the route towards Ōpārau, past Te Awaroa and up onto the Pokohuka ridge, the site of Kāwhia's mauri manu ('bird talisman'), where the storm caught him.